What are EU Missions?

 Funding opportunities

-New funding opportunities will open soon to contribute to the Mission Soil.
+New funding opportunities are open to contribute to the Mission Soil.

 There are 9 different topics open for the submission of proposals.
 The projects are called to work on subsoil; soil pollution and digital tools; innovations to prevent and combat desertification; soil-friendly practices in horticulture; spatial planning; cultural and creative initiatives for bringing communities closer to soil, and establish the first wave of Living Labs.